dottorepie/a-generative-spatial-sound-cosmography/README.md

 ////all synthesis, geometry and math concepts consifering this wotk, can be plotted with ScatterView3D Object via array distribution cloud point tensor plots, as found on previous repository (under titles susch as visualization, spherical harmonics ets), or explored by using adjuscent sound generating animations and code blocks.
-Plotts can give an estimate on haw the spatial sound and its distributions in the spectrum are formed and sculpted through the synthesis and its modulation
+Plotts can give an estimate on how the spatial sound of the synth and its distributions in the spectrum are formed and sculpted through the synthesis and its modulation